cylleneus/cylleneus/README.rst

 In no particular order...

-* fix CTS sourcing for multi-line results
-* variable context-length specification
-* ``/::`` returns results for the target lemma
 * use Scaife Viewer as search front-end
 * Perseus CTS alignment for corpora with non-standard text annotations
 * complete PROIEL indexing pipeline